VinF/deer/docs/index.rst

 * build any environment
 * modify any part of the learning process
 * use your favorite python-based framework to code your own neural network architecture.
-The provided neural network architectures use Theano (with or without the lasagne library).
+The provided neural network architectures are based on Theano but you may easily use another one.

 It is a work in progress and input is welcome.
 Please submit any contribution via pull request.